plisbi/HTTPWorkshop/README.md

 Make it object oriented, and secure the output XSS

 ### Exercise 3
-Do a response that accept 404 and 200
+Do a response that returns 404 and 200

 ### Exercise 4
 Yo need to accept two routes /hello and /goodbye